evan-mason/drafter/README.md

 -- Upload new players CSV -- THIS WORKS ALREADY, BUT CAN RE-SEED IF I WANT -- Add and remove players based on master list ## THIS CAN BE DONE VIA DB IF NEEDED -- Export Final Draft

+Improvements to make
+Make everything async!!!
+Very important for these api calls drafted players should be it's own table, so if we need to remove and reorder players.
+We can loop through the picked players from pick time and re assign using loop index.